HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 In the same way that the `Cache-Control` header has more power and flexibility than the `Expires` header, the `ETag` header is in many ways an improvement over the `Last-Modified` header.
 There are two reasons for this:

 1. The server can define its own format for the `ETag` header.
 The example above shows a version string, but it could be a hash, or a random string.
 By allowing this, versions of an object are not explicitly linked to dates, and this allows a server to create a new version of a file and yet give it the same ETag as the prior version - perhaps if the file change is unimportant
-1. `ETags` can be defined as either ‘strong’ or ‘weak’, which allows browsers to validate them differently.
+1. `ETags` can be defined as either 'strong' or 'weak', which allows browsers to validate them differently.
 A full understanding and discussion of this functionality is beyond the scope of this chapter, but can be found in [RFC 7232](https://tools.ietf.org/html/rfc7232).

 * 73.5% of responses are served with a `Last-Modified` header.
 Its usage has marginally increased (by < 1%) in comparison to 2019.
 * 47.9% of responses are served with an `ETag` header.
-Out of these responses, 36% are ‘strong’, 98.2% are ‘weak’, and the remaining 1.8% are invalid.
+Out of these responses, 36% are 'strong', 98.2% are 'weak', and the remaining 1.8% are invalid.
 In contrast with `Last-Modified`, the usage of `ETag` headers has marginally decreased (by <1%) in comparison to 2019.
 * 42.8% of responses are served with both headers (as noted above, in this case, the `ETag` header takes precedence).
 * 21.4% of responses include neither a `Last-Modified` or `ETag` header.